DavidHe1127/Mr.He_HandBook/DevOps/Monitoring/prometheus/README.md

 ### Auth

+#### Authenticated client connections

-Doesn't provide auth out of box.
+Useful when we want only authed clients to connect to Prom. i.e Grafana.
+It doesn't provide auth out of box.
 Use reverse-proxy like nginx to enable gated traffic.
 Comms between nginx and Prometheus is via http.

 ```
 server {